geotrellis/geotrellis.github.com/gettingstarted/resources.md

 If you want to dive directly into the code, you can find *Scaladocs*, the Scala API documentation, for the latest version of the project [here](http://geotrellis.github.com/scaladocs/latest/index.html#geotrellis.package).
 You can also track the current development of GeoTrellis [at our github repository](http://github.com/geotrellis/geotrellis).

 #### Mailing list and IRC
 You can find us on IRC at #geotrellis on freenode, or join the [geotrellis-user mailing list](https://groups.google.com/group/geotrellis-user).
 We're always interested in what you're working on, if we can help, and any feedback you might have.
-If you'd like to contact us directly, send an email to Josh at jmarcus@azavea.com.
+If you'd like to contact us directly, send an email to Rob at remanuele@azavea.com.

 #### Adding GeoTrellis to your Project